 The Bee Genera of Eastern Canada, by Laurence Packer, Julio A. Genaro and Cory S. Sheffield, has a nice summary of native bee identification and natural history.

 Status of Pollinators in North America can be read on-line for free.
-This book was published in 2007 and therefore the information is up to date.

 A Cornell website that has info about bees, especially concerning bees found in NY.

 The Discover Life website has excellent keys for bee ID in the eastern US.
 These are the keys we use for most of our ID work.
 There are also plenty of photographs of bees.

 The Pollinator Partnership's website has a lot of info on native and Honey Bees.